 GitHub's Spec Kit provides a framework for AI-assisted development, but it's designed for new projects, not legacy migration.

 The best documented migration process comes from Airbnb.
 They migrated 3,500 React test files in six weeks using a systematic approach.
-InfoQ's analysis shows they treated each file as an independent unit and processed them through a state machine.
+InfoQ's analysis shows they treated each file as an independent unit and processed it through a state machine.

 ByteByteGo's technical breakdown reveals that Airbnb broke down the migration process into structured steps before applying AI-assisted transformations.